All Episodes

 And then all kinds of other tips about keeping your car locked and always have the windows up so nobody can reach into your car.

-And the point I made was, why would you be circulating all this if it wasn't happening?
+And the point I made was why would you be circulating all this if it wasn't happening?

 Well, so the ABC News reporter, let's see, what's her name?

-She was Kara Phillips.
+She was Cara Phillips.

-Yeah, Kara Phillips.
+Yeah, Cara Phillips.

 And so she's like, we're all experiencing this firsthand.

-But if you go to DC in the middle of the day, it's not a black city.
+That's why they say DC is a black city, but if you go to DC in the middle of the day, it's not a black city.

 In fact, it looks more like a white city.